Considering Australia as a Gap Year destination?

 - Medical certificate – a short statement saying that you are fit enough to work with children.

 - Driver’s license – if you would be happy to drive, that is!

 - Our partner will help you to apply for a “Working with Children Check” in Australia.

 - Health Insurance – we can help you with this!

 Can you resist?!
 We don’t blame you!
 Sign up now!Apply for Outbound Au Pair Adventure Overseas

 Au Pair testimonial – Being an Au Pair in Australia.

 “I was an Au Pair in Australia for 6 months.
-It was a really good way to experience a new culture but still be able to use English.
-I found Australians to be friendly and open people and my host family treated me as a second child and took me on their Christmas camping holiday to the beach, just north of Brisbane, where we lived.
-After being an Au Pair, I travelled around Australia, to Cairns, the Great Barrier Reef, Sydney and Melbourne.
-Australia is big, so there was lots to explore and having Au Pair pocket money really helped me to save up”
+It was a really good way to experience a new culture (but still be able to use English) and Australians are friendly and open people.
+Not only did my host family treat me as a second child, but they took me on their Christmas camping holiday to the beach, just north of Brisbane, where we lived.
+I also used my free time after being an Au pair to travel around Australia; to Cairns, the Great Barrier Reef, Canberra, Adelaide, Sydney and Melbourne.
+Australia is a big place, so there was lots to explore and having Au Pair pocket money really helped me to save up”